AndreDiop/Password-Generator/README.md

 or through the Github repository

-1. Users will navigate to the github Repository to clone the repository.
+1. Users will navigate to the Github Repository to clone the repository.
 ```bash
 https://github.com/AndreDiop/Password-Generator
 ```